 - If you want to travel fast, travel alone.
 If you want to travel far, travel together.
 Join a group tour held by Balabac locals which will not only cut your costs, since everything else will be provided for (full board meals, tents/hammock, transportation, insurance and local guides) but will also increase your safety as compared to traveling in a solo or with a small group.
 Besides, there are no other tourists in Balabac, you will never feel it’s crowded even though you’re in a group.
-Click here to join our group tour this coming holy week.
+Click here to join find a group you can join.

 - Cover up!
-Cover from the sun (sunscreen, shades and hat), cover up at night (long sleeve and pants sleeping wares) and cover up at day (rashguard, especially when in some islands where mosquitoes and sand flies are present).
-You can also DIY your own sunscreen with bug repellent mix.
+Cover from the sun (sunscreen, shades and hat).
+Cover-up at night with long sleeves and pants.
+And cover-up at day with a rashguard, especially when in some islands where sand flies are present.

-- Prepare your batteries, power bank or solar powered casing.
+- Prepare your batteries and power banks.
 Only Balabac town proper has electricity.
 There are generators in some islands though.

 - Bring extra cash.
 No ATMs in the area.